This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Basic Surveying Terms”.

 d) A measure of distance

 Explanation: Gore is a thin triangular piece of land.
-Metes and bounds are used to describe perimeter of parcel of land.
+Metes and bounds are used to describe the perimeter of the parcel of land.
 Mete is a measurement of distance.

 12. An acre is equal to 107,639 square feet.